grawang7/cs184a-final-project/project/README.md

 project.html is project.ipynb exported as HTML, showing the outputs of all cells in the notebook.

 cs184a-project.html is cs184a-project.ipynb exported as HTML, showing the outputs of all cells in the notebook.
-Our model evaluation was based on these results.
+Our model evaluation and report were based on these results.

 archive.zip contains the dataset needed to run our project.ipynb and cs184a-project.ipynb.
 The first code cell in project.ipynb (and cs184a-project.ipynb) will extract the data files into a folder called dataset so they can be accessed and used.